webquarx/design-patterns/README.md

 ]);
 ```

-The same with useChain function, e.g. where sub-chains were created in factory class:
+The ```useChain``` function works the same way, e.g. where sub-chains can be created in the factory class:
 ```typescript
 const chain = useChain([
     useChain([